AMERICA IS EXPERIENCING A HOUSING AFFORDABILITY CRISIS

 - Affordable housing frees up more family income for other necessities, such as nutritious food, transportation, health care, and savings.
 According to the Harvard Joint Center for Housing Studies, affordable housing enables families to spend nearly five times more on healthcare, a third more on food, and twice as much on retirement savings.

 - When families struggle to pay rent, they face greater risks of instability, eviction, and even homelessness, which research links to food insecurity, poor health, lower cognitive scores and academic achievement, and more frequent foster care placement among children (see sector pages for more detail on the multi-sector impacts on unaffordable housing)

-- Rental assistance enables families to live in safe neighborhoods with quality schools, which improves children’s chances of attending college and earning more as adults, and reduces their chances of becoming single parents (Chetty 2015)
+- Rental assistance enables families to live in safe neighborhoods with quality schools, which improves children’s chances of attending college and earning significantly more as adults.
+(Chetty 2015)

-- Federal housing expenditures are poorly matched to need and overwhelmingly benefit homeowners, not renters (Center on Budget and Policy Priorities)
+- Federal housing expenditures are poorly matched to need and overwhelmingly benefit homeowners, not renters in need (Center on Budget and Policy Priorities)